 For a fact sheet that summarizes the Eligibility of Foreign-Educated Applicants and Foreign Attorneys to take the Texas Bar Examination click here

 Application to the J.D.
 Program

 The J.D. is the basic law degree for U.S. law students.
 In a limited number of instances, international students who have graduated with distinction in the LL.M. program of the Dedman School of Law and who can demonstrate legitimate graduate study objectives for furthering their careers may be considered for admission to the J.D. program.
 These students are not required to take the Law School Admissions Test (LSAT).
 Admission under such conditions will normally entail an additional study of 63-87 credit hours.

-For more information about admission to these programs, contact the Admissions Office at LAWADMIT@SMU.EDU
+For more information on admission to these programs contact the Admissions Office at LAWADMIT@SMU.EDU